- How Sleep Works

 The bed is also built with an organic-cotton and natural wool cover, which provides year-round temperature neutrality and helps sleepers stay cool, and a thick organic Dunlop latex comfort layer that provides moderate yet consistent body conforming.
 Other benefits for couples include great motion isolation and minimal noise potential.

 Free shipping is available to Awara customers in all 50 states.
 The mattress comes with a 365-night sleep trial, which is one of the longest sleep trials offered anywhere, as well as a lifetime warranty.

 Sex is a major consideration most couples face while shopping for a new mattress — but due to varying preferences, the ‘right’ mattress model will vary significantly from couple to couple.
-This guide looks at some of the factors used to determine how a mattress feels and performs during sex, and also includes our ratings for different mattress types based on actual customer feedback.
+This guide looks at some of the factors used to determine how a mattress feels and performs during sex, and also includes our ratings for different mattress types based on actual customer feedback and in-house testing.

 Here are a few metrics to look at when comparing mattresses based on sex:

 This is a misleading question, as the ‘best’ mattress will depend on the couple.
 For many, the right choice for each couple will come down to mattress type.
 Let’s look at some sexual advantages and disadvantages associated with each of the five most popular mattress types.

 Innersprings are usually constructed with polyfoam comfort layers and open-coil support cores; some models also feature one or more layers of memory foam in the comfort system.